Chen-Connie/BargainBooks/README.md

 - Mocked SQL integration for demo
 ---
 ## How to Run the Project Locally
-Make sure you have Java 17+ and JavaFX SDK installed before running the app.
+Make sure having Java 17+ and JavaFX SDK installed before running the app.

 Prerequisites
 Java 17 or higher installed